renasboy/ETHLottery/README.md

 ETHLottery is a 100% fair lottery based on Ethereum blockchain technology, where the result is chosen based on a certain Ethereum Block Hash created in the future, therefore impossible to guess and temper with.

+ETHLottery was designed to save as much gas as possible keeping the interactions to a minimum and a tidy contract code and logic.

 ## How it works

 Each round starts with an empty Ethereum smart contract, where participants can make bets by sending a minimal fee and trying to guess which is the exact last character of a certain Ethereum Block Hash generated only and really *only* after the lottery is closed.